Mayfly277/mayfly277.github.io/_posts/2022-07-04-GOADv2-pwning-part2.md

     - brandon.stark:iseedeadpeople (asreproasting)
     - hodor:hodor (password spray)

-- Great, in the next part we will start to dig what to do with a valid user.
+- Great, in the next part we will start to dig what to do with a valid user : [Goad pwning part3]({% link _posts/2022-07-07-GOADv2-pwning-part3.md %})